CPU

 CodSpeed instruments your benchmarks to measure the performance of your code.
 A benchmark will be run only once and the CPU behavior will be simulated.
 This ensures that the measurement is as accurate as possible, taking into account not only the instructions executed but also the cache and memory access patterns.
 The simulation gives us an equivalent of the CPU cycles that includes cache and memory access.

-is a constant set to the frequency (number of instructions executed per second) of a real CPU:
+a constant set to the frequency (number of instructions executed per second) of

 We then calculate the execution speed of the benchmark by taking the inverse of the execution time: